 Dan Foley (he/him) is a multi-disciplinary performance artist whose work inspires visceral responses to stunning visuals and gorgeous soundscapes.
-Foley’s work includes scoring, sound design, performance software engineering, pop music production, experimental lighting design and full-stack web development.
+Foley’s work includes scoring, sound design, interactive performance software, pop music production, experimental lighting design and full-stack software engineering.

 A founding member of the Chicago performance art collective, BAATHHAUS, Foley has moved on to work with Steven Reker, NIC Kay, Netta Yerushalmy, KC Crow Maddux and Shea Couleé with work hosted by institutions including Brooklyn Academy of Music, BRIC Arts (NYC), Museum of Arts and Design (NYC), Abrons Art Center (NYC), Museum of Contemporary Art (Chicago), DePaul Art Museum (Chicago), Vox Populi (Philadelphia), Salonathon (Chicago), Links Hall (Chicago), Pivot Arts (Chicago), Stargayzer (Austin), FOKL Center (Kansas City, KS) and invited as guest lecturer at the School of the Art Institute of Chicago (SAIC).